|ASSISTANT PROFESSOR, SOCIAL SCIENCES/ SOCIOLOGY|

 Siemens Shanghai Mobile Communications Ltd. (now Nokia Siemens Networks), Shanghai, China.
 July 2000 – Aug.
 2003

-Judge, the 3rd and 5th annual Science and Technology Ethics Bowl for High School Students.
+Judge, Annual Science and Technology Ethics Bowl for High School Students.
 Stevens Institute of Technology.
-2010 and 2012
+2010, 2012, 2013

 Committee on the Status of Women in Sociology, American Sociological Association.
 2012-2014